Yurats language

 Yurats (Yurak) was a Samoyedic language spoken in the Siberian tundra west of the Yenisei River.
-It became extinct in the early 19th century.
+It became extinct in the early 19th century, due to the expansion of the Nenets people.
 Yurats was probably either a transitional variety connecting the Nenets and Enets languages of the Samoyedic family, or an archaic dialect of Enets.
+While it is marginally closer to Enets rather than Nenets, it does not show a majority of either Enets or Nenets features.
+Some eastern dialects of Tundra Nenets may have a Yurats substrate, as the Yurats were likely absorbed by the Tundra Nenets.
 The uncertainty regarding the language's status is due to the scarcity of information about the language.
+Nevertheless, Glottolog considers it to be a dialect of Tundra Nenets, as is the traditional assumption.